ai-computing/aicomp/opt_prime/README.md

 ### Changing scheduling policy for PP

 Pipeline parallel in OptimusPrime supports both 'gpipe' and '1f1b' scheduling options.
-To use either mode, open the desired script in 'opt_prime/examples' and set the 'mode' option in optimus_p.run() as shown below
+To use either mode, open the desired script in 'opt_prime/examples' and set the 'mode' option in optimus_p.run() as shown below.

     # Pipeline parallelism uses the 'gpipe' scheduler by default
     optimus_p.run(data, labels)